Answers To Commonly Asked Questions

 What is Bioavailability?

 How does CBD work?

-CBD works by acting on the body’s naturally occurring endocannabinoid system (ECS).
-Endocannabinoids are compounds that naturally occur in the human body, and are similar to phytocannabinoids such as CBD.
+Some studies suggest that CBD works by acting on the body’s naturally occurring endocannabinoid system (ECS).
+Endocannabinoids are compounds that naturally occur in the human body, and appear to be molecularly similar to phytocannabinoids such as CBD.
 (Endo = within.
 Phyto= Plant).
-CBD mimics what is naturally going on in our body with the endocannabinoids and, when used as a supplement, gives our body a boost beyond what it can generate on its own.
-This ECS system’s main job is to help the body adapt to outside stressors and maintain homeostasis: our body’s efforts to keep everything in our internal environment stable and optimal no matter what’s going on in the environment around us.
-Your body has 2 main receptors – CB1 and CB2 – that bond with the cannabinoids and our body generates enzymes that help break them down once utilized.
-The body activates the ECS with precision so that it impacts only what it needs to.
-For example, if your circadian rhythm is out of whack, it will work to regulate your sleep without altering another bodily function that is already working optimally, perhaps digestion for example.
+CBD might mimic what is naturally going on in our body with the endocannabinoids and, when used as a supplement, may give our body a boost beyond what it can generate on its own.
+This ECS’s main job may be to help the body adapt to outside stressors and maintain homeostasis: our body’s efforts to keep everything in our internal environment stable and optimal no matter what’s going on in the environment around us.
+Your body has 2 main receptors – CB1 and CB2 – that may bond with the cannabinoids and our body generates enzymes that help break them down once utilized.
+The body might activate the ECS with precision so that it impacts only what it needs to.
+For example, if your circadian rhythm is out of whack, studies suggest it may work to regulate your sleep without altering another bodily function that is already working optimally, perhaps digestion for example.

 What Is The Difference Between Hemp Oil And Hemp Extract?

-- Hemp oil from hemp seeds is primarily composed of dietary fats, which means it can provide benefits for skin but does not include all of the same plant compounds (such as CBD).
+- Hemp oil from hemp seeds is primarily composed of dietary fats, which means it may provide benefits for skin but does not include all of the same plant compounds (such as CBD).

 - CBD is extracted from the stalks, stems, and flowers but not the seeds of the cannabis sativa plant.
 Any product made from hemp seed oil (sometimes called cannabis sativa seed oil) will not contain CBD.